openeggbert/mind-net/CONTRIBUTING.md

 - [ ] Repetition plugin - new configuration entries - selected_items_limit, session_lifetime_in_hours

 ### Backend
+- [ ] Fix bugs in the cron_quartz and CronScheduler
 - [ ] All ID fields should be migrated from integer to int64_t (i64) type for consistency and future compatibility
 - [ ] Replace hash_sha_256(password) with: Argon2id (best modern choice) or bcrypt/scrypt/PBKDF2
-- [ ] FEATURE Support for export to static HTML files
 - [ ] FEATURE Support for PostgresSQL storage
 - [ ] Move some parts of enum header files to cpp files
 - [ ] IMPROVEMENT QueryParam - add filter(complex json filtering) and query (like '%_%')